ajdichmann/NextAppointments/RESEND_SETUP.md

 - Never commit your `.env.local` file to version control
 - The API key is only used server-side and never exposed to the client
 - All email sending is handled through secure API calls
+- Email configuration is centralized in the config file for easy management